-Pete Rogers enters his 16th season as head equipment manager of the Nashville Predators in 2013-14.
+Pete Rogers enters his 17th season as Head Equipment Manager of the Nashville Predators in 2014-15.
 He is responsible for the everyday equipment needs of all the players as well as coordinating transfer of equipment to and from road games.
 Rogers works with the NHL to ensure compliance with programs concerning equipment tracking, jersey authentication and on-ice exposure.
-In February 2014, he will serve as Team USA’s equipment manager for the 2014 Olympics in Sochi.

 Head Equipment Manager

-Prior to joining the Predators in July 1998, the SUNY Brockport graduate spent seven seasons as the equipment manager and director of team travel for the Rochester Americans of the Amer¬ican Hockey League.
+Prior to joining the Nashville organization in July 1998, the SUNY Brockport graduate spent seven seasons as the Equipment Manager and Director of Team Travel for the Rochester Americans of the American Hockey League.
 Rogers spent nine seasons as an assistant equipment manager in Rochester before a one-year stint as head trainer with the Hampton Roads Admirals of the ECHL in 1989-90.